 Interpretation of Scripture will never be an exact science.
 The beliefs we bring to the text - our theological presuppositions - will inevitably color our interpretation to some degree.
-In fact, "pretended neutrality" - the attribution of bias to one's opponent while implying that one is theologically neutral - though common in apologetic circles, is an exegetical fallacy as potent as any other.
-By applying the principles briefly delineated in this paper (and expanded in the resources, below), we can minimize the possibility of error and bias.
+In fact, "pretended neutrality" - the attribution of bias to one's opponent while implying that one is theologically neutral though common in apologetic circles, is an exegetical fallacy as potent as any other.
+By applying the principles briefly delineated in this paper, we can minimize the possibility of error and bias.
 We can never eliminate our presuppositions (nor should we, if they are Scriptural sound), but we can "test all things" - including our interpretations - and "hold to what is good (1 Thessalonians 5:21).